r4mz3r0/investing-long-term-strategies/README.md

 When the market is rising save cash and invest it only during a market correct.
 - SWTSX - Schwab Total Stock Market Index (SWTSX)
 - ETFs, Mutual Funds, and Individual stocks
+# Bond yields are too low
+- Replace with SPYD?